A Nationalist Agricultural Policy

 The agricultural lobby, which spends nearly $50 million a year in Washington, cannot be allowed to determine the economic and demographic destiny of the United States.
 Not least because the agricultural corporations paying for these lobbyists are not owned by the average American farm holder, but are more representative of Corteva Agriscience.
 Corteva is a major agricultural chemicals producer who even goes so far as to produce a podcast that advocates for mass immigration to the United States.

-These corporations ensure that, aside from owning the land and operating the farms, Whites are cut ouf from the profit and job market of agricultural altogether.
+These corporations ensure that, aside from owning the land and operating the farms, farmers are cut out from the profit and job market of agricultural altogether.
 Farmers receive barely 14 cents for each dollar of food sold in the market.
 Mega corporations such as Tyson and Sandersons regularly collude to cut farmers out of the profit making process and gauge the American consumer though price fixing practices.

 These same corporations which package, promote, and sell the products are also overwhelmingly responsible for processing them.
-Whites are systematically cut out of this process as well.
-Immigrant workers, both legal and illegal, make up roughly 56% of the food processing industry’s employment base, and companies are so desperate to pay lower wages that they have been willing to bus workers from other areas to their plants, rather than hire Whites and pay them a decent wage.
+Many are systematically cut out of this process as well.
+Immigrant workers, both legal and illegal, make up roughly 56% of the food processing industry’s employment base, and companies are so desperate to pay lower wages that they have been willing to bus workers from other areas to their plants, rather than hire natives and pay them a decent wage.

 The same is true in countries like the United Kingdom where the food processing industry itself is open about the fact it prefers migrant workers to native Britons.

-Whites have been excluded from a job market which is hundreds of thousands of positions strong, and then are blamed for not wanting to do labor which in any other industry would be viewed as unacceptably low paying and high risk.
+Many Americans and Europeans have been excluded from a job market which is hundreds of thousands of positions strong, and then are blamed for not wanting to do labor which in any other industry would be viewed as unacceptably low paying and high risk.

 Support our mission to interact with more policymakers: